-I suddenly needed to conquer toffee for the holidays.
-And, thanks to the Internet, a guy named Harold McGee,*** and a few extra years of candymaking experience, I reproduced Bernie’s toffee…then I went her one better and invented my own.
+I needed to conquer toffee for the holidays.
+Thanks to the Internet, a guy named Harold McGee,*** and a few extra years of candymaking experience, I reproduced Bernie’s toffee…then went her one better and invented my own.

 This version is a lot easier to master, and instead of peanuts, pays homage to Glassland with genuine Oregon hazelnuts and some subtle spices.
 Here’s the recipe, along with some advice.

-I’m not much for eating sweets but I love making them, probably because–like making glass–there’s as much science as art involved.
+I’m not much for eating sweets but I love making them, probably because–like making glass–it’s as much science as art.

 - Read the directions and follow them exactly (or figure out the science and learn how to break the rules).
 Heatwork–not just the temperature you reach but the time it takes to get there–can be important, as can the order in which you add ingredients.

 - An accurate candy thermometer is critical (I actually use two, a standard bulb thermometer that stays in the pan and an infrared digital that tells me when I’m getting close)